rjaviervega/tree-view-git-modified/README.md

 - Include option to customize background color of selected items on tree-view.
 - Include icons to show git statuses and icons to quickly add/remove from git index.
 - Review why tree-view-git-projects breaks this package and try to make them compatible.
-- Add support for multiple repos added to the workspace.
 - Add additional test cases.

 ## License MIT.